Hybrid RIS-Assisted MIMO Dual-Function Radar-Communication System: Introduction

-\Acp{hris} have been suggested, that combine \acp{ris} with \acp{dma} to provide a particular amount of energy to each reflection unit on the intelligent surface for signal reception \cite{alexandropoulos2021hybrid}.
-In contrast to passive \ac{ris}, the \ac{hris} contains a few \ac{rf} connections to receive incoming signals while keeping the passive reflection performance of the meta-material elements.
-An \ac{hris}-assisted system can employ \ac{hris}'s signals or combine \ac{hris} and \ac{bs} signals for signal processing in order to perform target detection, sensing, positioning, and communication integration.
+To overcome the aforementioned challenges with conventional \ac{ris} systems, \acp{hris} have been suggested, that combine \acp{ris} with \acp{dma} to provide a particular amount of energy to each reflection unit on the intelligent surface for signal reception \cite{alexandropoulos2021hybrid}.
+In contrast to conventional \ac{ris}-assisted systems, the \ac{hris} contains a few \ac{rf} connections to receive incoming signals while keeping the passive reflection performance of the meta-material elements.
+Recognizing the presence of various \acp{hris}, including the simultaneously transmitting and reflecting (STAR)-\ac{ris} discussed in \cite{ni2022star,wuchenyu2021,ahmed2023}, the Multi-Functional \ac{ris} (MF-\ac{ris}) referenced in \cite{wang2023mfris}, and the semi-passive \ac{ris} applied in \cite{ni2022star}, our system stands out due to its additional reception functionality.
+In our system, each element possesses the unique ability to both reflect and receive the incoming signal concurrently, setting it apart from existing \ac{hris} configurations.
+For convenience, we adopt the abbreviation '\ac{hris}' to represent our proposed \ac{hris} configuration in the subsequent sections.
+An \ac{hris}-assisted system can employ \ac{hris}'s signals or combine \ac{hris} and \ac{bs} signals for signal processing in order to perform radar detection, sensing, positioning, and communication integration.
 Based on this incorporation of reflection and reception functionalities, \acp{hris} have potential applications in individual channel estimation \cite{zhang2022channel} and near-field user localization problems \cite{zhang2022hybrid}.
-To the best of our knowledge, the application of \acp{hris} to enhance both radar sensing and communication performance has not yet been studied, which motivates this work.
+Moreover, their potential to simultaneously enhance the performance of radar detection and user communication deserves exploring.
+This motivates the study of using the \ac{hris} as an efficient means of facilitating radar detection and user communication.

 In this paper, we consider an \ac{hris}-assisted \ac{mimo} \ac{dfrc} system, where the \ac{hris} not only reflects the signal from the \ac{bs} to both the radar targets and communication users but also receives the echoes from the targets.
 The proposed \ac{hris}-assisted \ac{mimo} \ac{dfrc} system comprises a \ac{bs} and a \ac{hris} and the control center, which utilizes both \ac{bs} and \ac{hris} devices for sensing and communication.
 Based on the above architecture, the control center configures the transmitted signals of the \ac{bs}, and modifies the reflecting signal and receiving signal of the \ac{hris} to implement passing communication symbols to users and radar targets scattering echo reception.
 Compared with conventional \ac{mimo} \ac{dfrc}, the proposed system obtains improvements in both the radar and communication parts.
 Specifically, the presented \ac{dfrc} system broadens the view of communication and assists the communication with non-line of sight users \cite{basar2019wireless,3}.
 On the other hand, the radar receiver is embedded in the \ac{hris}, usually located remotely from the \ac{bs}, which does not require the \ac{bs} to work in full-duplex mode \cite{zhang2022channel,alexandropoulos2021hybrid}.
 Moreover, the \ac{hris} is comprised of cheap meta-material elements and has low hardware complexity, which makes the \ac{hris}-assisted \ac{mimo} \ac{dfrc} system more portable and deployable \cite{alexandropoulos2020hardware}.